 In fact, Raritan’s KVM over IP is now in its third version, KX III.
 It hosts up to 8 IP users simultaneously (models 1-2-4-8 + 1 local) at a maximum of 64 servers (models 1-8-16-32-64).
 Besides, you access the machines connected to the KX IP KVM via an Internet browser installed on the user’s PC.
 Also, if you want an easy way to manage multiple KX III, integrate them using Raritan’s CommandCenter Secure Gateway.

 Moreover, two KX models are non-blocking: the KX3-808 and the KX2-101.
 The latter is a small KVM over IP that connects to a single server via a VGA port.
 These two versions are therefore considered to be non-blocking because the number of users is equal to the number of machines connected to the KVM.
 If you want, for example, to access more servers, simply add a KX.

 This small KVM over Ethernet from Lantronix is similar to Raritan’s KX2-101.
 It is the most economical solution if you have to manage IT equipment in different remote locations.

 It also makes it possible to manage the power supply via an optional PDU (1 door).

-Users' environment, workspace and ergonomics are optimised without them having to change their working habits.
-They access their applications either via an Internet browser or via a compact receiver unit to which the screen or screens, keyboard and mouse are connected.
+Finally, users’ environment, workspace and ergonomics are optimised without them having to change their working habits.
+They access their applications either via a browser or via a receiver unit to which the screen(s), keyboard and mouse are connected.